There are various ways you can report a crime. Always call 111 in an emergency.

 - Fill in the secure online Giving information form.

 Cybercrime covers a wide range of online offending where computers or devices are used to facilitate a crime or are the target of the crime.

 Reporting cybercrime is just like reporting any other offence.
 Call 111 in an emergency.
 For example, if you’ve received an electronic message with an immediate and believable threat such as "I'm coming around now and I'm going to kill you", that would be an emergency.

 Report any online internet safety concerns and harmful digital communications issues to Netsafe.

 Report any cyber security issues to CERT NZ or by phoning 0800 CERT NZ (0800 2378 69) Monday to Friday 7 am – 7pm.

 Netsafe and CERT NZ may in some circumstances and with your consent, share some information with Police.
 This is not a Police report.

-To report cybercrime to Police you will need to speak with a police officer so that we can get all the right information.
+To report cybercrime to Police you will need to speak with a police representative or enter it online so that we can get all the right information.